How to Upgrade a Laptop Processor – is It Possible in 2025?

 Step 5: Remove the Upper Shell

-Note: Don’t apply excessive force; if you’re having a problem with removing the upper shell, recheck the bottom area for any hidden screw or part which might be holding it.
+Note: Don’t apply excessive force; if you’re having a problem with removing the upper shell, recheck the bottom area for any hidden screw or part that might be holding it.

 Step 6: Remove the Display Assembly